IsaacRo8erts/CS309-AGC/README.md

 # CS309-AGC
 A repository to share my dissertation and presentation on the Apollo Guidance Computer.
-Work completed in accordance with CS309 requirements.
+Work submitted for the completion of CS309 - Invention and Innovation.
+During my third year at Swansea University, I was fortunate to be given the opportunity to write a dissertation on a topic of my choice.
+Having been interested in space exploration from a young age and combining this with my passion for computer science, the Apollo Guidance Computer seemed to be a no-brainer to write about!